-Jonathan Saidel is a member of the law firm Cohen, Placitella, & Roth where he specializes in class action litigation, real estate consulting and represents individuals and corporations with large tax liabilities before cities, states, and the federal government.
-Prior to working at Cohen, Placitella, and Roth, Saidel served as the City Controller of Philadelphia where he won local and national plaudits for reforming and professionalizing the Controller’s Office.
+Jonathan Saidel is a partner at Rosen Law where he specializes in class action litigation, real estate consulting and represents individuals and corporations with large tax liabilities before cities, states, and the federal government.
+Jonathan previously served as the City Controller of Philadelphia where he won local and national plaudits for reforming and professionalizing the Controller’s Office.
 He is lauded for his dedication during that time to fiscal discipline along with his proposals of innovative ideas which contributed to growth within the city of Philadelphia.
 His work culminated in the publication of the widely praised book, “Philadelphia: A New Urban Direction,” which is still used as a guidepost for effective government and corporate governance and is required reading in many colleges and universities.

 Dr. Charmaine N. Ijeoma

 Dr. Charmaine N. Ijeoma serves as the Homeless Veterans Outreach Officer in the Montgomery County Veterans Affairs office.
 She has held this position for the past two years.
 Under Dr. Ijeoma’s guidance, Montgomery County achieved Functional Zero by significantly decreasing the homeless veteran population in December 2015.
 She is also a certified Veterans Service Officer.
 Dr. Ijeoma received a Bachelor’s, Master’s, and Doctorate at Temple University.

 Cherie Arabia serves as Vice President of Product Experience, TPX Integration for the Comcast Technology, Product and Xperience organization.
 In this role, she is a customer and employee champion driving product engagement throughout the organization.
 Cherie leads a team focused on end-to-end employee readiness for Comcast’s Xfinity products including its video, broadband, voice, home and automation services; as well as, the world-class product experience center and experience lab engineering teams.